w3hc/gov/README.md

 It will:

-- Deploy to OP Sepolia
-- Deploy to Arbitrum Sepolia
-- Submit a proposal and add a member
+- Submit a proposal and ban a member on OP Sepolia
-- Generate a membership proof on OP Sepolia
+- Generate a burn proof on OP Sepolia
 - Claim that proof on Arbitrum Sepolia

 ## Security